 The U.S. Population Situation

 While some of these projections may look gloomy, remember: we can change the future.
 We can create a new vision, a new dream for the planet.
-It is in our power to humanely slow and stop population growth and solve the many problems that growth is creating.
+It is in our power to humanely solve overpopulation.
 See our "How You Can Help" section to learn what you can do!

 - Our population is growing by over 2,500,000 people per year -- that's 285 per hour -- about half from new births and half from immigration (U.S. Census).